agt/tritonai-admission-webhook/README.md

 # TritonAI Pod Security Admission Webhook

-A FastAPI-based Kubernetes Pod admission webhook which offers fine-grained control over workloads' security configuration whle minimizing modifications to published YAML or Helm files -- defaults and constraints are established through namespace Annotations.
+A FastAPI-based Kubernetes Pod admission webhook which offers fine-grained control over workloads' security configuration while minimizing modifications to published YAML or Helm files and no dependencies on external systems: defaults and constraints are established through namespace Annotations.

 - **Mutating webhook** (`/mutate`) — called first by the API server to inject optional defaults for fields later inspected by the Validator.